KhaledAshrafH/ChatGPT-Sentiment-Analysis/README.md

 ## Dependencies

-To run the code in the `main.ipynb` notebook, the following dependencies are required:
+To run the code in the `FinalChatGPT_SentimentAnalysis.ipynb` notebook, the following dependencies are required:

 - pandas
 - numpy